HexLasso/FF-16/README.md

 ## Understanding the results

-The `Offset` and `Size` columns indicate the data region.
+The `Offset` and `Size` columns indicate the data region in the file.

 The `Pattern` column shows the frequent pattern.

-The 'Ascii` column shows the text representation of the pattern or `.` if not printable.
+The `Ascii` column shows the text representation of the pattern, or `.` if not printable.

-The `Bpc` column indicates if the result is displayed for each block or aggregated into chunks.
+The `Bpc` column indicates whether the result is displayed per block (`Bpc = 1`) or summarized into chunks (`Bpc > 1`).

-The 'Dict' column shows the corresponding text for the pattern from the dictionary.
+The `Dict` column shows the corresponding text for the pattern from the dictionary.

 ### Block (`Bpc = 1`)

-The `Freq` column indicates the number of pattern hits in the data region (Max: 255).
+The `Freq` column indicates the number of pattern hits in the data region.
+The minimum value is as per defined by Freq threshold (`-t`), and the maximum value is 255.

 ```
 Offset   Size     Pattern      Ascii Bpc Freq Dict